Queen Elizabeth II: 10 Major Achievements

 Queen Elizabeth II holds the record of being Britain’s longest-reigning monarch.
 Succeeding her father King George VI in 1953, Elizabeth carried herself in a manner that befits a true monarch for well over seven decades.
 Her ability to keep up with the changing times earned her enormous praises from all corners of the world.

 Her first milestone came in 2002, when she celebrated 50 years on the throne.
 This was followed by her Diamond and Sapphire Jubilee celebrations in 2012 and 2017, respectively.
 In February 2022, the Queen reached an even greater milestone when she celebrated her platinum jubilee, marking a whopping 70 years on the throne.

 In terms of longevity on the throne, Elizabeth II beat her great great-grandmother, Queen Victoria, England’s second longest reigning monarch.
 It speaks volumes for a monarch to be regarded in the same light (or even better) as Queen Victoria.

 Head of the Commonwealth

 When Elizabeth became queen in 1952, she became the head of Commonwealth realms – a group of sovereign territories and protectorates that consider the Queen as the head of state.
 As at 2022, there are 14 states that fall under the Commonwealth realm, including Jamaica, Grenada, Australia, the Bahamas, Canada, etc. These countries are also members of the Commonwealth of Nations of which the Queen serves as the head.

 The Commonwealth of Nations are a group of 54 independent countries (mostly former colonies of the British Empire) that work together to promote socio-economic and cultural ties among themselves.

 It is estimated that the Commonwealth of Nations alone account for a third of the world’s population; majority of these countries are in Africa.

 As head of the Commonwealth, the Queen has been instrumental in bringing several socio-economic benefits to those countries.
 For example, the Commonwealth Games, which is held every four years, is a global event that helps to promote corporation among those 54 nations using the power of sports.
 In some regard, it is almost like the Olympics.
-It has also been estimated that she has visited over 110 countries during her long reign as queen.
+It has also been estimated that the her Royal Highness visited over 110 countries during her long reign as queen.